How Speaking Slower Could Improve Your Sales

 Slowing Your Speech Down

 Focusing on our enunciation when we speak is one good way to slow down our speech.
-When we focus on enunciating clearly, (as you did in Speech Lesson 1), we force ourselves to stop slurring and eliding syllables when we speak.
+When we focus on enunciating clearly, we force ourselves to stop slurring and eliding syllables when we speak.

 Speech Exercise: Practicing Phrasing